GPE-Development/.github/profile/README.md

 # Golden Phoenix Express VTC Development

-Welcome to the Golden Phoenix Express (GPE) development organization, where we collaborate to enhance our virtual trucking company (VTC) experience.
+Welcome to the Golden Phoenix Express (GPE) development organization, where we collaborate to enhance our virtual trucking company (VTC).

 ## About GPE